percona/pmm-doc/docs/details/develop-checks.md

                         })

                     return results
-## Advisor checks versus security checks
+## Security checks in PMM 2.26 and older
 PMM 2.26 and older included a set of security checks grouped under the **Security Threat Tool** option.

 With the 2.27 release, security checks have been renamed to Advisor checks, and the **Security Threat Tool** option in the PMM Settings was renamed to **Advisors**.